Pausansol/Detach-all-symbols/README.md

 ## Overview
-Easy detach symbols for Sketch app.
+Easy detach layers from symbols for Sketch app.

 ## Install